SwiftNCloak/swiftncloak/README.md

 `{Introduction}`

 My name is Marky, aka __SwiftNCloak__.
-I am an aspiring software engineer from the Philippines.
-I plan to build an app that would help with people's needs one day, and be revolutionary.
+I am an computer science student from the Philippines who is aspiring to become a software engineer.
+I plan to build apps that would help with people's needs one day, and be revolutionary, and make games that would really be enjoyable.

 ```js
 let statement = "Welcome, game changer!";